mpv-player/mpv/DOCS/man/options.rst

         Blend the frame against the background color (``--background``, normally black).
     yes
+        Render the frame as-is, preserving its alpha component.
+Blending is done on the mpv window by the windowing system.
+This only works if a framebuffer with alpha transparency is created (see ``--window-transparent``).
+Note that if you set the ``--fbo-format`` option to a non-default value, a format with alpha must be specified, or this won't work.
+    no
+        Ignore alpha component.

+``--window-transparent=<auto|yes|no>``
     Try to create a framebuffer with alpha component.
 This only makes sense if the video contains alpha information (which is extremely rare) or if you make the background color transparent.
 May not be supported on all platforms.
 If alpha framebuffers are unavailable, it silently falls back on a normal framebuffer.
-Note that if you set the ``--fbo-format`` option to a non-default value, a format with alpha must be specified, or this won't work.
 Whether this really works depends on the windowing system and desktop environment.
-    no
-        Ignore alpha component.
+    The special value ``auto`` (default) will enable transparent window if the ``alpha`` option is set to ``yes``.

 ``--opengl-rectangle-textures``
     Force use of rectangle textures (default: no).
 Normally this shouldn't have